 Under normal circumstances, the brain produces endorphins, which bind to opioid receptors in the brain to create feelings of euphoria and reduce pain.
 OxyContin mimics the behavior of endorphins, binding to the opioid receptors and changing the way users experience pain.
 Doing so blocks the transmission of pain signals from nerves in the brain.
 Consequently, even though the physical cause of pain may remain, individuals will experience fewer pain sensations.

 Since OxyContin is a time-lapse medication, however, the release of its active ingredient oxycodone occurs slowly over time.
-Unlike heroin, which provides users with an instant rush, OxyContin offers a steady level of pain relief.
-However, users can bypass OxyContin’s time lapse by snorting ground up tablets or by chewing tablets.
+Unlike heroin, which provides users with an instant rush, it offers a steady level of pain relief.
+However, users can bypass its time-lapse by snorting ground-up tablets or by chewing tablets.
 This creates instant and intense pain relief, which can be highly addictive like heroin or morphine.

 Symptoms of OxyContin Addiction

 The signs of OxyContin addiction are similar to the signs of other prescription drug addictions, including Percocet and Vicodin.
-If you think that you or a loved one might be struggling with an OxyContin addiction, watch for these signs:
+If you think that you or a loved one might be struggling with an addiction to this drug, watch for these signs:

-- Taking more OxyContin than prescribed because the original dosage no longer relieves pain
+- Taking more than prescribed because the original dosage no longer relieves pain

-- Making promises to stop taking OxyContin, but failing to follow through
+- Making promises to stop taking it, but failing to follow through

-- Lying to friends and family about using OxyContin
+- Lying to friends and family about using the drug

-- Taking OxyContin to alleviate withdrawal symptoms such as mood swings, volatile behavior, and bouts of mania
+- Taking it to alleviate withdrawal symptoms such as mood swings, volatile behavior, and bouts of mania

-- Putting self and others at risk, such as driving under the influence of OxyContin
+- Putting self and others at risk, such as driving under the influence of the drug

 - Change in sleeping and eating habits